dhellmann/pymotw/PyMOTW/pickle/index.rst

 Encoding and Decoding Data in Strings
 =====================================

 This first example of pickle encodes a data structure as a string, then prints the string to the console.
 It defines a data structure made up of entirely native types.
 Instances of any class can be pickled, as will be illustrated in a later example.
-I chose native data types to start to keep the example simple.
+I chose native data types to start to keep this first example simple.
 And now we can use pickle.dumps() to create a string representation of the value of data.

 .. include:: pickle_string.py
     :literal: